 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements and credit reports for suspicious activity.
+We encourage you to remain vigilant against incidents of identity theft and fraud, and to review your account statements for suspicious activity.
 You may also review the information contained in the attached Steps You Can Take to Help Protect Personal Information.
-There you will also find more information on the credit monitoring and identity protection services we are making available to you.
-While HRCA will cover the cost of these services, we are not able to enroll on your behalf and you will need to complete the activation process.

 For More Information.
 We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call our call center at [number and hours of operation].
+If you have additional questions, please call our dedicated assistance line at 855-604-1798 between the hours of 8 a.m. and 8 p.m.
+Central Time, Monday - Friday.
+You may also write to NMSI at 8350 North Central Expressway, Suite M-2200, Dallas TX, 75206.